All posts tagged: Sustainability

 Winslow Homer’s ‘Hurricane’ captures howling winds of the storm in The Bahamas, however, the image, though teaming with meaning and feeling, does not capture the magnitude of today’s super storms.
 These so-called superstorms bring with them devastation and trauma of epic proportions.
 The visual produced in Homer’s painting remains haunting and provides an interesting couple for the Gulfstream painting, and After the Hurricane, Bahamas as it shows a man shipwrecked on a desolate island.

-Read more
+Learn more

 ‘A Sustainable Nassau?’
-Working towards the possible
+Working Towards the Possible

 Ian Bethel-Bennett writes for the Nassau Guardian: The results of months of planning and international cooperation between Austrian students and College of the Bahamas students, along with investment from the International Development Bank (IDB), the plans by the Sustainable Nassau Urban Lab were launched on Friday 29th July, 2016, at The National Art Gallery of The Bahamas.

-Read more
+Learn more

 A Sustainable Future For Exuma: Learning to live within our means, and with each other as global citizens